Adam Lambert: 2019–2022: Velvet and Queen + Adam Lambert

-2023–present: High Drama, Queen + Adam Lambert, The Voice Australia and Singer 2024
+2023–2024: High Drama, Queen + Adam Lambert, The Voice Australia and Singer 2024

 In February Lambert released his fifth studio album, High Drama, a collection of cover songs.
 It debuted at number five on the UK Albums Chart, marking his first solo entry in the UK Official Charts top ten.
 Its number seven debut on Billboards Top Albums Sales chart was his fifth top ten entry in this category.
 The video and song, "Ordinary World", was released and was called "haunting" in its sound.
 The song debuted with a performance on the twenty-second season finale of The Voice that Lambert dedicated to the victims of the November shootings at the LGBTQ+ Club Q. Lambert was a judge on Britain Get Singing, a televised celebrity singing competition in support of mental health.
 He debuted High Dramas secong single, "a glam-rock makeover" of "Holding Out for a Hero", on The National Lottery's Big Bash end-of-year special held at Ovo Arena Wembley, televised on New Year's Eve.
 On December 17, he performed on The Jonathan Ross Shows Christmas episode.
 He performed a "show-stopping" version of "Chandelier" from High Drama on America's Got Talent: All-Stars February 27 finale with the season's winner.

 Lambert held a one-off album launch show at London's KOKO concert venue on February 27.
 He began a series of solo concert dates in June, beginning with Royal Albert Hall in London.
 In early March, he performed on The Tonight Show Starring Jimmy Fallon, Good Morning America, The View and Australian Idol; and was interviewed for a Nightline segment.
 On April 17, he appeared on That's My Jam and performed an "hysterical and impressive" version of "The Muffin Man" as Cher that went viral.

 Queen + Adam Lambert expanded The Rhapsody Tour, adding 22 dates in North America starting in October in Baltimore and finishing in Los Angeles in November.
 They headlined the last night of the Formula 1 Lenovo United States Grand Prix in October at Circuit of the Americas in Austin, Texas.
 In February 2024, they will perform five mega dome concerts in Japan.

 Lambert returned to American Idol on April 30 to mentor the top twelve of twenty-first season on a Rock and Roll Hall of Fame themed night; also performing "I Can't Stand the Rain", praised for its "glam magic".
 He performed at Capital Summertime Ball in Wembley Stadium on June 11; and at the amfAR Gala on May 25, an annual event to benefit AIDS research, held during the Cannes Film Festival.
 On June 30, he received the Silver Clef Award for international artist at the Nordoff and Robbins awards ceremony.
 The latter is a charitable organization that raises money to train music therapists to work with populations with largely mental health disabilities.